Fulvestrant

 How Should I Use Fulvestrant?

-Fulvestrant should be taken as prescribed by the doctor in accurate doses and frequency.
+Fulvestrant should be taken as prescribed by the doctor, at the prescribed dose and frequency.

 Things to Do After You Start Taking Fulvestrant

-• Inform your doctor in case you have any Fulvestrant side effects like swelling on the Fulvestrant injection site, swelling in the feet or ankles, shortness of breath, and chest pain.
+• Inform your doctor if you experience any Fulvestrant side effects, such as swelling at the injection site, swollen feet or ankles, shortness of breath, or chest pain.

 • Check for the improvement in the symptoms and keep track of them.

-• Inform the doctor about improvement in the symptoms noticed during the follow-up sessions.
+• Inform the doctor about the improvement in the symptoms noticed during the follow-up sessions.

 What Are the Side Effects of Fulvestrant?

-• Pain and redness on the injection site.
+• Pain and redness at the injection site.

 • Nausea and vomiting.